-Action plan and goals for sustainable development, agreed by UN member states in 2015, guiding the promotion of sustainable development over the period 2016-2030.
+Most recent update to the principles was confirmed in June 2024 First version of the principles was created in April 2022 member states in 2015, guiding the promotion of sustainable development over the period 2016-2030.
 The common aim is to eradicate extreme poverty globally and ensure wellbeing in an environmentally sustainable way.
 The Agenda 2030 sustainable development action plan and goals apply to all the countries in the world.
 States are primarily responsible for implementing Agenda 2030. https://kestavakehitys.fi/agenda-2030